 puppet-code deploy --dry-run.

-If the control repo is set up properly, this command fetches and displays the number of environments in the control repo.
+When the control repository is set up correctly, the command fetches and displays the number of environments in the control repository.

 Test Code Manager